What Is Integrated Logistics? A Helpful Explanation

 Including returns, recycling, and waste management in the logistics plan.

-The Benefits of Integrated Logistics
+What is The Benefits of Integrated Logistics?

 1. Cost Savings